jhu-cisst-external/phantom-omni-1394-drivers/README.md

 # Introduction

-The goal of these notes is to document how to install the Phanton Omni drivers as well as the OpenHaptics SDK (education version) on Ubuntu.
+The goal of these notes is to document how to install the Phanton Omni drivers (for the FireWire version, i.e. 1394) as well as the OpenHaptics SDK (education version) on Ubuntu.
 This was successfuly tested on Ubuntu 16.04 and 18.04 LTS 64 bits.